Quick Answer

 If you still file in a state, run a separate state check before finalizing.
 Then review Do I Have to Pay State Taxes While Living Abroad as a Digital Nomad?.
 If you want a deeper dive, read The Ultimate Digital Nomad Tax Survival Guide for 2025.

 Before filing, use your documentation folder to pressure-test your choice.
-With the limited records in this grounding pack, core tax-rule specifics remain unknown, so this is a workflow control, not legal guidance.
+This is a workflow control, not legal guidance.

 If you use a one-folder-per-expense workflow, treat it as a go/no-go check before filing.
 A ready folder should answer these questions quickly: